 CHEAT: Weft & Warp’s Dirty Hash, available on the breakfast and brunch menus, is a Southwestern-inspired splurge featuring melt-in-your-mouth green chili roasted pork on a bed of crunchy hash browns and topped with fried cage-free eggs.
 To drink?
 Go for the CYOBM and create your own Bloody Mary with toppings like pickles, veggies, cheese and add-on meats including bacon and chicken sausage.

 This Old Town hot spot is a nod to the colorful tiki bars of ‘yore.
 Soak up the sun on HULA’s patio and sip a tropical cocktail as you peruse the island-inspired menu for lunch, dinner or happy hour.
+Plenty of healthy dining options here but you can certainly get crazy with a cheat meal!

 HEALTHY: The Vegan Jungle Tofu Bowl packs a tasty punch with tofu, jungle curry sauce and fried sweet plantains over a bed of rice, black beans and cabbage.
 Pair it with a Lilikoi Margarita (silver tequila, passion fruit, sweet and sour, and orange and lime juices) or refreshing HULA Juice mocktail (passion fruit syrup, OJ, pineapple and cranberry juice).